Does this sound familiar?

 “I don’t know where to go next with this story!”

 If you have ever said anything even close to that, you’re ready for a professional critique from an Institute for Writers faculty member.
 Between our two schools for writing (for adult and children’s literature) our faculty has taught over 470,000 people to write through our courses.
-Now through our new IFW Critique Service, you don’t have to be a student to take advantage of their wisdom.
+Now through our new IFW Critique Service we're testing out, you don’t have to be a student to take advantage of their wisdom.

 Why Every Writer Needs a Good Critique